annashipman/mac_setup/docs/1Password_setup.md

 On new Mac:
 Run 1Password
-Go to Preferences > Sync - select Folder sync, select the 1Password folder you just copied over from your old Mac
+Go to Settings > Sync - select Folder sync, select the 1Password folder you just copied over from your old Mac

 Then disable sync on both, and immediately run a back up on the new Mac
 ```

-5. Set it up not to auto-submit: 1Password -> Preferences -> Browsers -> uncheck Automatically sign in...
+5. Set it up not to auto-submit: 1Password -> Settings -> Browsers -> uncheck Automatically sign in...